Pre-Show Meetings/Site Inspection

 Boat Captain Meeting (for a boat/barge show)

-Communications with captian while underway and during show
+- Communications with captain while underway and during show